yunustemel/weatherApp/README.md

 ### `npm test`

-The project is tested bx using Cypress Testing tool.
+The project is tested by using Cypress Testing tool.

 ### `npm run build`